St. Anthony Hall: Chapters

 There have been rumors that the Lambda chapter operates underground; Williams College banned all fraternities in the 1960s, phasing them out by 1970.
 In 2003, The Williams Record reported that the fraternity began operating as the coed Vermont Literary Society as early as 1973.
 At that time, the Vermont Literary Society was meeting outside of Williamstown at a place in Vermont referred to as "The Barn".
 The college offered amnesty to any students who came forward; however, none took advantage of the offer.
 Again in 2020, there were reports that the Vermont Literary Society was still active as the underground Lambda chapter.
 The Williams Record's investigation noted that Williams College graduates from 2016 were serving on the board of the Lambda chapter's alumni association.
 However, the paper later reported that the group disbanded in August 2020.

+That the now-inactive Delta Psi local fraternity at the University of Vermont (1850–2004) was never affiliated.

 Membership

-Members of St. Anthony Hall call each other "Brother", "Sister", or "Sibling" according to individual preference.
+Members of St. Anthony Hall call each other "brother", "sister", or "sibling" according to individual preference.
 In 1961, the Yale chapter was the first fraternity on campus to admit a person of color.
 The University of North Carolina chapter was the first fraternity at its campus to admit African-American members in 1967, followed by the University of Mississippi chapter.
 In recent times, the fraternity's membership has become more multicultural.

 In 1969, the Yale chapter was the first to go coed, also becoming the first Yale society to accept women.
 Additional chapters subsequently turned coed, including Columbia University, MIT in 1969, the University of North Carolina in 1971, and Trinity College in 1985.
 Other chapters were reestablished as coed including, Brown University in 1983, Princeton University in 1986, and the University of Rochester in 2010.
 The University of Pennsylvania, the University of Mississippi, and the University of Virginia chapters remain all-male.

 In 2016, Town & Country included the Columbia University chapter of St. Anthony Hall in its list of the "six most exclusive clubs of the Ivy League".